BlueLink Information Network: Support for defenders of human, gender and social rights

 While originating from the environmental movement, BlueLink has extended support to other civil society sectors, including human, gender, social and refugee rights defenders.
-Following Bulgaria's sudden rejection of the Istanbul Convention in 2018, BlueLink analyzed gender-based violence online with support and funding from the APC's Femminist Internet Research Network and supported partnership among civic and state actors.
+Following Bulgaria's sudden rejection of the Istanbul Convention in 2018, BlueLink analyzed gender-based violence online with support and funding from the APC's Feminist Internet Research Network and supported partnership among civic and state actors.